CekanLucas/Notes/Markdown/notebook/mynewbook/pages/myst-markdown.md

 meaning you can add longer form content here, without it taking up too much space on the page.
 ```

+    ```{note}
+    :class: dropdown

+    This admonition has been collapsed,
+    meaning you can add longer form content here, without it taking up too much space on the page.
+    ```

 ### Version Change